ericfields/slack-coup/README.md

 * `assassinate <player>`	- Costs 3 coins.
 Force one player to flip a card.
 Can only be performed by an Assassin.
 Blocked by Contessa.
 * `coup`									- Costs 7 coins.
 Force one player to flip a card.
 Cannot be blocked. **Note**: When a player starts a turn with 10 or more coins, they must perform a coup.

-Additionally, the following reactions may be performed after another player performs an action:
+Once a player performs an action, a timer initiates.
+During this time, a player may react with the following commands:

 * `block`									- Block the previous action.
 Like all actions, any player can perform a block (if the action can be blocked).
 However, if the player does not have a card that is capable of blocking the action, that player may lose a card if another play decides to `challenge` their block.
 * `challenge`							- Challenge another player's action.
 Force a player to reveal a card.
 If that card is not capable of the action/block that the player has performed, that player loses the card.
 However, if that card can perform the action/block, the player who issued the challenge loses a card, and the challenged player exchanges the flipped card for a new one from the deck.
+* `wait`									- Delay the countdown timer by two minutes.
+This is helpful if players need time to think or discuss.
+You can react with `block` or `challenge` in this time, or type `proceed` to allow the player's action to go unchallenged.
+* `proceed`								- Cancel your `wait` command and allow the player's action to be performed immediately.
+Only the player who initiated the `wait` command can `proceed`.

 When these actions are performed, CoupBot may prompt the user to provide further input as follows:
 * `flip <card>`								- Flip and reveal a card.
 * `return <card1> (<card2>)`	- Return one or more cards to the deck.
+You can (and should) send this as a direct message to the bot, to prevent other players from knowing.

 ## Copyright/License